 The Nebraska Legislation gave NRDs authority for managing and controlling non-point pollution.
 Non-point pollution is generally characterized by pollution which occurs over a broad area with a non-specific point of discharge.
-The most significant source of groundwater pollution in the District is nitrates from commercial nitrogen fertilizer.
+The most significant source of groundwater pollution in the district is nitrates from commercial nitrogen fertilizer.
 In some areas, the levels exceed the maximum contaminant level of 10 ppm (parts per million) allowed by the state and federal government.
 High nitrates are a potential hazard to humans and livestock.

-Other sources of pollution can include high Iron, Magnesium, Sodium, Selenium, Chloride, and TDS (total dissolved solids) which can be a concern within the District.
+Other sources of pollution can include high Iron, Magnesium, Sodium, Selenium, Chloride, and TDS (total dissolved solids) which can be a concern within the district.

-While all forms of non-point pollution can be a concern, high nitrates remain the priority pollutant for the District.
-Because of the nitrate issues, the Board of Directors adopted the necessary rules, regulations, boundaries, and controls for the District.
-The District's program goal is to prevent rising nitrate levels district-wide and lower average nitrate levels in areas where groundwater pollution already exists.
+While all forms of non-point pollution can be a concern, high nitrates remain the priority pollutant for the district.
+Because of the nitrate issues, the Board of Directors adopted the necessary rules, regulations, boundaries, and controls for the district.
+The district's program goal is to prevent rising nitrate levels district-wide and lower average nitrate levels in areas where groundwater pollution already exists.
 The plan uses a Sub Area and Phased approach, with increasing levels of management activities or restrictions set aside for areas where higher nitrate concentrations occur in the groundwater.
 Because of the nature of nitrate pollution, reversing the trends is a challenging venture which requires many years of careful and intensive management to solve the problem.

-The District continues to work with farmers, agriculture business operators, and the general public to educate and further reduce high nitrates in groundwater through proper fertilizer management.
+The district continues to work with farmers, agriculture business operators, and the general public to educate and further reduce high nitrates in groundwater through proper fertilizer management.

-2019 Nitrate Results
+2020 Nitrate Results

-The District focused its 2019 nitrate testing efforts in and around the established subareas of the District.
-You can see in the below table that most sub-areas that are over the 10ppm maximum contaminate level, therefore it is imperative that we continue to make efforts to reduce or stop the nitrate levels rising further.
+The Little Blue NRD focused its 2020 nitrate testing throughout the entirety of the district.
+You can see in the table below that most sub-areas are over the 10ppm maximum contaminate level, therefore it is imperative that we continue to make efforts to reduce or stop the nitrate levels rising further.

-The district is also studying Sub-Areas and areas outside of the Sub Areas as to see how this problem continues to spread.
 While most of these areas continue to rise, the efforts to learn why the nitrates continue to rise is something we are very passionate about.
-The Little Blue district is finding that there are many variables when concerning water sampling for nitrates and the district is seeking ways to minimize inconsistency with detailed monitoring such as: uniformity with time-of-day sampling, sampling during identical pivot cycles, and sampling during identical times of the growing season.
+The Little Blue NRD is finding that there are many variables when concerning water sampling for nitrates and the district is seeking ways to minimize inconsistency with detailed monitoring such as: uniformity with time-of-day sampling, sampling during identical pivot cycles, and sampling during identical times of the growing season.
 These sampling methods will help to minimize differences in test results and help us to better understand how nitrates are moving through the soil profile and within the groundwater.
 An additional variable is deep soil core sampling.
 Streamlining our deep soil core sampling will help us to improve our understanding about different management practices and how they affect the accumulation and movement of nitrates through the soil.
-We're uncertain how the biology, chemistry, and physical properties of the soil profile interact to contribute to nitrate movement future testing will incorporate more soil property data to assist with a better understanding of nitrate movement and how it affects water quality.
+We're uncertain how the biology, chemistry, and physical properties of the soil profile interact to contribute to nitrate movement-future testing will incorporate more soil property data to assist with a better understanding of nitrate movement and how it affects water quality.